Sample – Fraud Risk Universe

 - Identify red flags by reviewing the fraud schemes, scenarios, concealment strategy, and conversion.
 This helps in evaluating the controls that are or should be in place and the design.These “red flags” can be organized into four general categories:

-• Transactions with questionable parties, including related parties or unrecognized vendors.
+- Transactions with questionable parties, including related parties or unrecognized vendors, which may or may not be disclosed.

 Lack of Controls